Top 5 Accounting Tricks Every Small Business Owner Should Know

 Steps to Create a Budget

-1. Estimates of income for the year based on past performance and market conditions.
+1. Estimate income for the year based on past performance and market conditions.

 2. Allocate spending categories such as payroll, rent, inventory, and marketing.